 “A memorial in exile in London’s Olympics: orbits of responsibility,” Susan Schuppli, openDemocracy July 2012

-Staro Sajmište, or the Old Fairground, was built in 1938 on the outskirts of Belgrade to host international exhibitions and to pres- ent the Kingdom of Yugoslavia as a modern, industrialized, and technologically advanced nation.
+Staro Sajmište, or the Old Fairground, was built in 1938 on the outskirts of Belgrade to host international exhibitions and to present the Kingdom of Yugoslavia as a modern, industrialised, and technologically advanced nation.
 During World War II, following the German invasion of 1941, the fairground was transformed by the occupying Nazis into a death camp, where Jews, Roma, and political opponents were detained and killed.
 After the war, the remaining structures of the Sajmište complex became the residence of several generations of people—particularly those from the most vulnerable sections of society—and included artists’ studios, workshops, small industries, and homes for a Roma community.
-Due to the urban expansion of Belgrade over the past sixty years, Staro Sajmište is now at the center of the city.
+Due to the urban expansion of Belgrade over the past sixty years, Staro Sajmište is now at the centre of the city.

 Recently, another transformation of the site was announced.
-In light of the City of Belgrade’s project to establish a Holocaust memorial in Staro Sajmište, which would necessitate the eviction of some or all the current residents (the first evictions of residents started in the summer 2013), we attempted to highlight what we saw as an unacceptable contradiction: a Holocaust memorial cannot be built on a forcefully cleared ground without immediately compromising its purpose.
+In light of the City of Belgrade’s project to establish a Holocaust memorial in Staro Sajmište, which would necessitate the eviction of some or all the current residents (the first evictions of residents began in the summer 2013), we attempted to highlight what we saw as an unacceptable contradiction: a Holocaust memorial cannot be built on a forcefully cleared ground without immediately compromising its purpose.
 In order for such a claim to be articulated and heard, it needed to be made on a material basis.

 Forensic archaeologist Dr. Caroline Sturdy Colls has, in recent years, developed a methodology of investigation that she refers to as “non-invasive.”
 This involves using a range of complementary techniques, but it largely relies upon the sensing technology of Ground Penetrating Radar (GPR).
 This device transmits radar pulses into the ground to a depth of up to fifteen meters, and detects minute differences in the densities of the subsurface by recording the reflected signal.
 In the fuzzy three-dimensional model of the subsoil it produces, one can identify buried objects, voids and cracks, and other disturbances in the soil structure.
 Sturdy Colls uses this method to map and digitally explore the subterranean strata of historic sites, in particular those shaped by a history of violence.
-We approached her in the spring of 2012 to work on an extensive survey of Staro Sajmište, putting her in collaboration with ScanlAB Projects, a london-based practice that specializes in large-scale 3D data capture.
+We approached her in the spring of 2012 to work on an extensive survey of Staro Sajmište, putting her in collaboration with ScanLAB Projects, a London-based practice that specialises in large-scale 3D data capture.
 A singular image of the site at Staro Sajmište, above and below ground, has emerged from this collaboration.

-Our survey has resulted in a report titled An Archaeological Assessment of the Area of the Former Judenlager and Anhaltlager at Staro Sajmište, Belgrade, Serbia, which analyzes the different structures, additions, and alterations that have accumulated on the site’s thick ground.
+Our survey has resulted in a report titled An Archaeological Assessment of the Area of the Former Judenlager and Anhaltlager at Staro Sajmište, Belgrade, Serbia, which analyses the different structures, additions, and alterations that have accumulated on the site’s thick ground.
 The report sought to unpack the history of the site as a process of ongoing transformation; it searched for historical and material continuities as well as ruptures.
 In this approach, all layers of the site, including and in particular those composed of its recent and present daily use, are regarded as archaeologically significant.
-Above all, the report demonstrates that Staro Sajmište’s multiple historical layers are inextricably entangled, and mutually dependent.
+Above all, the report demonstrates that Staro Sajmište’s multiple historical layers are inextricably entangled and mutually dependent.

 On October 5, 2013, we convened a public forum inside one of Staro Sajmište’s most infamous structures—the former German pavilion, which had served as accommodation for the camp’s inmates during World War II.
 There we publicly presented our archaeological report, which served to provoke an open discussion about the future of the site.